A new platform for documentation and tutorials is launching soon.

-Expressions are used to refer to or compute values within a configuration.
+Expressions refer to or compute values within a configuration.

 The simplest expressions are just literal values, like